 Cannabis can heighten the senses.
 Sunsets become more exquisite, movies more exciting, your lover’s eyes more dreamy.
-The sense of touch also changes as certain cannabinoids may enhance tactile sensation and lessen discomfort, making everything from a hug to sexual intimacy more enjoyable.
+The sense of touch also changes as certain cannabinoids may enhance tactile sensation and lessen discomfort, making everything from a hug to intimacy more enjoyable.

 The endocannabinoid system